juliocezar96/sistema-de-gerenciamento/README.md

 ## Available Scripts

-In the project directory, you can run:

-### `node app.js`

-Runs the app in the development mode.\
-Open [http://localhost:3000/api-cliente](http://localhost:3000/api-cliente) to view it in your browser.

 ### `Desafios`

 Ao trabalhar com rotas geograficas a fim de obter o caminho mais próximo, enfreta-se um problema conhecido chamado de O problema do caixeiro viajante.